-For all things destination wedding planning, we have created this 70+ page guide for you to deep dive into.
+Before we jump in, gor all things destination wedding planning, we have created this 100+ page guide for you to deep dive into.
 It would actually be INCREDIBLY helpful if you are thinking of becoming a destination wedding planner because, really, we cover everything.
+Grab your copy here!

 How to Become a Destination Wedding Travel Agent